FiratUsta/aura/Docs/commands.md

     !<engine> <search query>

+Example:

+    #Using this command in search mode will search for ducks on duckduckgo regardless of the search engine set in the settings.
+    !d ducks

 ### Go-to link

 Go-to link is another special function, it can only be used in search mode and allows the user to go to a specific link with a command instead of clicking on it.
 Like one time search, it doesn't need to be prefixed with `au:` to be used in search mode.